 Not to be confused with probiotics, which introduce beneficial gut bacteria, prebiotics work by cultivating the good bacteria already living in our system.
 So it's not only promoting good digestion, but maximizing nutrient absorption as well.

 What's great about tiger nuts is that there are endless ways to incorporate them into your diet.
 Organic Gemini has an entire collection of different TigerNut products including, flour, smoothie mix, granola, horchata and of course, the TigerNuts themselves.
 The subtle sweet flavor lends itself well to a variety of different recipes.
 I found it most fun to experiment with the flour to see what kind of delicious baked goods I could come up with.

-Here is a savory TigerNut muffin recipe that pairs perfectly with soup.
+For example, check out this savory TigerNut muffin recipe that pairs perfectly with soup: